thisisbliss/auto_backup_drupal_config/README.md

 - Follow instructions to download to development folder '.drupal_config_from_platform' and your development's config/sync folder

 ## Manually Backup Drupal Config
-run directly on platform environment
+Run from any platform environment
 ```
 platform ssh
 ```